Enbridge responds to State's request for information about Great Lakes pipeline

 The DNR wants to review Enrbidge's compliance with the terms of that agreements.

-The company operates dual oil pipelines in the straits of Mackinac.
+in the straits of Mackinac.

 Enbridge Inc.'s Line 5 carries crude oil between Superior, Wisconsin, and Sarnia, Ontario.
 A 4-mile (6.4-kilometer) section runs across the bottom of the Straits of Mackinac linking Lakes Huron and Michigan.